Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

-In all simulations, the target sample size is fixed to $n_{\mathcal{T}}=20$.
-As a consequence, admissible partitions can only split the domain at points of the form $k/20$ with $k\in\{1,\dots,20\}$.
-This setting is favorable for the estimation of $f_1$, since its discontinuity can be exactly captured by an admissible tessellation.
-In contrast, the discontinuity of $f_2$ lies on a sphere of radius $1/2$, which cannot be perfectly approximated by axis-aligned partitions, leading to an intrinsic model misspecification.\\

-To further investigate the robustness of the method to model misspecification, we also consider the estimation of $f_1$ using partitions split at points $k/19$, $k=\{1,\dots,19\}$.
-This configuration is referred to as Target 1 (wrong split) in Figure~\ref{fig:E_red_3t}.
-In this case, misspecification arises from the fact that the optimal partition $H^\ast$ appearing in Assumption~\eqref{Ass:transfer_function} does not belong to the class of admissible tessellations explored by the algorithm.
+In all simulations, the target sample size is fixed at $n_{\mathcal T}=20$.
+Consequently, admissible partitions may only split the domain at points of the form $k/20$, with $k \in \{1,\dots,20\}$.
+This setting is favorable for the estimation of $f_1$, as its discontinuity can be exactly captured by an admissible tessellation.
+In contrast, the discontinuity of $f_2$ lies on a sphere of radius $1/2$, which cannot be perfectly approximated by axis-aligned partitions, resulting in an intrinsic model misspecification. \\To further assess the robustness of the method to model misspecification, we also consider the estimation of $f_1$ using partitions split at points of the form $k/19$, with $k \in \{1,\dots,19\}$.
+This configuration is referred to as Target 1 (misspecification) in Figure~\ref{fig:E_red_3t}.
+In this case, misspecification arises because the optimal partition $H^\star$ appearing in Assumption~\eqref{Ass:transfer_function} does not belong to the class of admissible tessellations explored by the algorithm.

 Figure~\ref{fig:E_red_3t} reports the error reduction as a function of the dimension $d$.
-In these experiments, the source sample size is set to $n_{\mathcal{S}} = 100\times d$.

-As long as the model is well-specified, a substantial error reduction is observed.
-Nevertheless, the qualitative behavior of the three curves remains similar, with a monotone decrease as the dimension increases.
-This phenomenon highlights the impact of the quality of the source estimator.
-For instance, in dimension $d=12$, only $1200$ source observations are available, which may lead to a poor estimation of the source function due to the curse of dimensionality.
-As a result, for Target~2 the error reduction becomes negative, meaning that transfer increases the estimation error (by approximately $26\%$ in this case).\\ This issue can be mitigated by improving the estimation of the source function.
-In particular, Table~\ref{tab:d12} shows that increasing the source sample size for $d=12$ restores a positive and increasing error reduction for Target~2.
+In these experiments, the source sample size is set to $n_{\mathcal{S}} = 100\,d$. \\ When the model is well specified, a substantial error reduction is observed.
+Nevertheless, the three curves exhibit similar qualitative behavior, decreasing monotonically as the dimension increases, highlighting the influence of the source estimator’s quality.
+For instance, in dimension $d=12$, only $1200$ source observations are available, which may lead to poor estimation of the source function due to the curse of dimensionality.
+Consequently, for Target~2 the error reduction becomes negative, indicating that transfer increases the estimation error (by approximately $26\%$ in this case). \\ This issue can be mitigated by improving the source estimation: Table~\ref{tab:d12} shows that increasing the source sample size for $d=12$ restores a positive and increasing error reduction for Target~2.